purpleclay/imds-mock/docs/reference/instance-metadata.md

 # Instance Metadata Categories

-Instance metadata is divided into categories[^1].
-To retrieve instance metadata, you specify the category in the request, and the metadata is returned in the response.
+The Instance Metadata Service divides metadata into categories[^1].
+Clients must include the categories path within a request when retrieving instance metadata.

 The `imds-mock` offers different levels of support for each of the instance categories.
-Please consult this table as new features will be supported with each future release.
+Please consult this table with each future release.

 !!! info "Table Key"